danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 further, and said that the convex side is "inside" the parabola, and the concave side "outside," as if the line of the parabola formed a figure, analogous to the ellipse, only open rather than closed.
-But the analogy only holds, it seems, so far as the ends of the parabola are extended past any point in the geometric plane, in order to tell, unequivocally, where that point will lie in relation to the
+But the analogy holds, it seems, only so far as the ends of the parabola are extended past any point in the geometric plane, in order to tell, unequivocally, where that point will lie in relation to the
 parabola: on its convex side; on its concave side; or on the parabola itself.
-Yet once we extend the ends of the parabola this far---to the very edge, as it were, of geometric space---there will be no way to get from outside in, or inside out, through the parabola's open end, since this is now infinitely far away.
+Yet once we extend the ends of the parabola this far---to the very edge, as it were, of geometric space---there will be no way to get from outside in, or inside out, through the parabola's open end; for this is now infinitely far away.
 So again we encounter the paradox.
 For in what sense can our parabola be open at all?
-It seems that the only way to distinguish inside from outside clearly, distinctly, truly, is by a barrier to openness---even when the barrier in this case never closes upon itself: something we can plainly see, but never reach;
-as if openness had no being beyond seeming.
+It seems that the only way to distinguish inside from outside clearly, distinctly, truly, is by a barrier to openness---even when the barrier in this case never closes upon itself: the open end of the parabola that we can plainly see, but never reach; as if openness had no being beyond seeming.

 [Back to top](#top)